-HIST-1100, World Civilization to 1500 HIST-1101, World Civilization Since 1500 HIST-1300, United States History to 1865 HIST-1380, United States History Since 1865 HIST-2000, Historical Methods and Historiography HIST-COMP, Senior Comprehensive Exam HIST-4000, Seminar in History and one non-Western course plus elective courses in history to make up a major of thirty-six hours.
+One upper-division course in early modern or modern European history and one non-Western course plus elective courses in history to make up a major of thirty-six hours.
 The department suggests that history majors should include additional courses in economics, political science, and English as part of their background.
 The department urges all majors to achieve proficiency in a second language, classical or modern.